MacArthur Foundation Chair and Professor of Psychology and African American Studies

-Psychologist Jennifer Richeson's research focuses on psychological phenomena associated with diversity.
+Psychologist Jennifer Richeson's research focuses on the social psychological phenomena of cultural diversity.
 Her work generally concerns the ways in which social group memberships such as race and gender impact the way people think, feel, and behave.
-More specifically, her research investigates antecedents and consequences of prejudice and stereotyping from dual perspectives: traditionally stigmatized and dominant groups.
+Specifically, she examines the processes of mind and brain that give rise to stereotyping and prejudice and, in turn, shape the ways in which individuals experience diversity.

 Cognitive, Affective, and Behavioral Dynamics of Interracial Contact.
 This work builds upon previous research suggesting that increased contact between members of different racial groups can be accompanied by unintended, negative consequences for both whites and racial minorities.
 Richeson and her colleagues have found that in addition to being a source of stress, interracial interaction can also undermine cognitive performance.
 Studies in this line suggest, furthermore, that self-regulation in order to inhibit or modulate behavior, thoughts and urges, seems to play an important role in the effect of contact on the cognitive performance of white individuals.
 Related projects are investigating other concerns and experiences of interracial contact for both whites and blacks.
 For instance, how do concerns about being the target of prejudice influence racial minorities' interaction experiences?
 Richeson and her colleagues are also currently investigating potential interventions that will reduce individuals' deployment of effortful self-regulation during interracial interactions, which should make them less cognitively costly.